 Bear in mind the feedback and comments you got from the testers you’ve asked.
 Don’t hesitate to change the app’s functionality to reflect the changes.
 These changes should come from the first phase of testing.

 More importantly, you will have to sign up for stores at this point.
 Your app will now hit the road.
 Creating an account with Google Play and Apple might take some days.
 So you should not put this thing off for tomorrow or next.

 Designing the user interface

 This is where your designers enter the picture.
-They will be the ones to take care of the user interface, or UI.
-This is obviously a very important part of you app.
+They will be the ones to take care of the user interface or UI.
+This is obviously a very important part of your app.
 This is because people find well-designed interfaces to be more interesting.
 If not that, they usually prefer straightforward, easy to navigate designs.

 In the process of designing your app, you have to remember what testers said about the design and navigation.
 The design should reflect those comments and meet their expectations.

 If you’ve employed a graphic designer, you will get high-resolution skins.
 Either that or appealing screens based on your wireframe for your app.